ably-labs/cttransit-ably-mapbox-demo/README.md

 ## MapBox - A cross platform mapping tool

 Mapbox allows us to build a fully customisable, interactive map.
 Their APIs and SDKs are free and well maintained.

 ### MapBox and React

-This demo uses the [react-map-gl](https://www.npmjs.com/package/react-map-gl) package (not to be confused with other similarly named packages that also wrap mapbox).
+This demo uses the [react-map-gl](https://www.npmjs.com/package/react-map-gl) package (not to be confused with other similarly named packages that also wrap Mapbox).
 This package provides react components for Mapbox to do half of our work for us.
-The demo was started with [Create React App](https://github.com/facebook/create-react-app) which allows us to get quickly set up with a mordern web app with no build configuration.
+The demo was started with [Create React App](https://github.com/facebook/create-react-app) which allows us to get quickly set up with a modern web app with no build configuration.

-In order to use the react-map-gl package you will need an access token from Mapbox, which you can create with a [free Mapbox account](https://account.mapbox.com/auth/signup/).
+In order to use the react-map-gl package you will need an access token from Mapbox, which you can create with a [free Mapbox account](https://account.Mapbox.com/auth/signup/).
 Set your new access token to the **REACT_APP_MAPBOX_ACCESS_TOKEN** environment variable in the `.env.local` file.

 ## Building a web app